JoshuaDull/JoshuaDull.github.io/README.md

 # NESCLiC Website
-Future home for the NESCLiC Consortium website
+Fork of Joshua's Future home for the NESCLiC Consortium website work with intention of merging into existing site to make use of new yaml/jekyll/google sheets functionality.

 ## Directory Layout
 docs/